w3c/wg-effectiveness/process.md

 * Explanation of changes from the previous document version (a "Change Log").

 ## Editors
-Every W3C Recommenation (Technical Report) will have one or more Editors.
+Every W3C Recommendation (Technical Report) will have one or more Editors.
 These Editors are responsible for writing a document in a way which reflects the decisions of the Working Group.
 All Editors must be members of the Working Group responsible for the document they are editing.

-## W3C Recommenation (Technical Report) Flow: The "Recommendation Track"
+## W3C Recommendation (Technical Report) Flow: The "Recommendation Track"
 A typical flow of a document from draft to Technical Report is below:

 ![Recommendation Track Diagram](https://github.com/w3c/wg-effectiveness/blob/master/images/rectrackdiagram.png)